Lockx-Security/Lockx-Ethereum-Contracts/README.md

 - The EIP‑712 signer must be the active lockbox key (`getActiveLockboxPublicKeyForToken`).
 - Use the correct `nonce` from `getNonce(tokenId)` at the moment of signing.
 - `referenceId` must match the per‑token value assigned at mint; otherwise calls revert.

+## Security & Audits

+- Audit: OpenZeppelin (2025‑09‑30).
+See `contracts/lockx-audit-report.pdf`.
+- Post‑audit fixes and statuses are summarized in `CHANGELOG.md` under version 5.1.0.